-After chest radiation, girls at greater risk for early breast cancer: studyJune 4th, 2012 in Cancer /
+After chest radiation, girls at greater risk for early breast cancer: studyJune 4, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Girls who receive radiation to the chest to treat childhood cancer, even those getting lower doses, have a high risk of developing breast cancer at a young age, according to a new study.

 Researchers from Memorial Sloan-Kettering Cancer Center in New York City said the risk posed by radiation may be as great as that of the BRCA1/2 mutation.
 Previously, it was thought that only moderate to high doses of radiation raised breast cancer risk, but the new research showed that even those who got low doses face an increased risk and may warrant early screening for the disease.